AllenLiu45/MuseStock/README.md

-# 	Dynamic Graph Generation with Sentiment-Attentive Multimodal Fusion: A GNN Approach for Stock Prediction
+# 	MuseStock: Dynamic Graph-based Multimodal Fusion for Stock Prediction
 Code detail for this paper.

 ## Environment